-Doctor says: "Well, George, I have no use for the churches of the world if I take them as a I think there is good and bad in all of them.
+Doctor says: "Well, George, I have no use for the churches of the world when I take them as a whole.
+I think there is good and bad in all of them.
 I see rivers of blood running from the most of them, and more coming.
-I look on them as clandestine in effect, and fallen far short of the great need of the world.
+I look on them as clandestine in effect, and as having fallen far short of the great need of the world.
 To be a Methodist means to hate a Campbellite, and to be a Campbellite is to hate the Baptist, and so on; and all will unite as one to fight the Roman Catholic.
-I believe the principle given to man is high above all churches, and it is love to all mankind, with all the soul, body, and mind as the law and gift of God to man.
-It is bloodless rivers of love given for man to drink in all time and eternity.
-My confidence is fully builded and will ever stand upon the goodness and love of God outside of all church organizations."
+I believe the principle given to man is high above all churches, and it is Love to all mankind, with all the soul, body, and mind as the law and gift of God to man.
+It is bloodless rivers of love given for man to drink for all time and eternity.
+My confidence is fully builded and will ever stand upon the goodness and love of God outside of all church organizations ."

-- "What does Still think of the personal-God idea?" - "Well, I have asked him all about that." - "What did he say?" - "He said there would be less fools born, and fewer made after birth, if people would let well enough alone, and said:
+"What does Still think of the personal-God

+idea?"
+"Well, I have asked him all about that."
+"What did he say?"

+"He said there would be less fools born, and fewer made after birth, if people would let well enough alone, and said:

-"'I believe no man ever saw God, and the greatest man now living or in the past has no mind or method by which he can grasp enough to take him beyond the field of amazement, wonder, and admiration.'
-And said when he was through the study of anatomy of man, and the laws that govern animal life, he would try a few thousand years in the juvenile class of the school of the infinite.
-At present he was willing to leave that with the knowing ones."
+" I believe no man ever saw God, and the great-

+est man now living, or who has lived in the past has neither mind nor method by which he can grasp enough to take him beyond the field of amazement, wonder, and admiration.
+And he said when lie was through the study of the anatomy of man, and the laws that govern animal life; he would try a few thousand years in the juvenile class of the school of the infinite.
+At present he was willing to leave that question with the knowing ones."

 Well, brother George, I have to still ask you to listen to me, and not make this part public: I do not know just what to do or say.
 Now, this is on the square, and I hope you will receive it as such.
 I will tell you.
 I disguised myself and went to headquarters to investigate the so-called science of Osteopathy.
-I was met at the door by the sexton, and on asking for the discoverer of that wonderful science he conducted me to the secretary's office, where he said I would receive all the necessary information.
+I was met at the door by the janitor, and on asking for the discoverer of that wonderful science, he conducted me to the secretary's office, where he said I would receive all the necessary information.
 While interviewing the secretary, a lady came in to make arrangements for a month's treatment.
 She had been there two weeks, and had been very much benefited.
-She was suffering with asthma, heart trouble, constipation, epilepsy, and cramp in both feet.
-While reaching for her ticket, I recognized in her my wife by the ring on her finger.
+She suffering with asthma, heart trouble, was constipation, epilepsy, and cramp in both feet.
+While reaching for her ticket, I recognized my wife by the ring on her finger.
 My heart throbbed.
 I felt a choking sensation in my throat, and fell to the floor unconscious.
-I was taken to one of the treatment rooms, and there brought back to consciousness by his divine law, thumb and fingers.
-We threw aside our masks and were conducted to his private room.
+I was taken to one of the treatment rooms, and was there brought back to consciousness by his divine law, "thumb and fingers."
+We threw aside our masks and were conducted to the discoverer's private room.